-I have been in my new job role for about two months now.
-I feel I have settled in really well and it was the best decision I made for my career.
-Not only is it doing what I love, developing eLearning, but the company is about animal sustainability and healthcare which falls in line with my passion for natural history.
+I have been in my new job role for about two months now and I feel I have settled in really well.
+I had carved out and developed a really unique role in my previous job, however it was the best decision I made to move my career forward.
+Not only is it doing what I love, developing eLearning, but the company is about animal healthcare and sustainability which falls in line with my passion for natural history.
 Taking a closer look, it's like I have come full circle from when I pursued animal care after I left school in 2002.

-I felt the need to depart from my previous job, due to their being no progression opportunities within the learning technology department where I had been employed since it's conception.
+I felt the need to depart from my previous job due to their being no progression opportunities within the learning technology department where I had been employed since it's conception.
 After years of experience and recognition in the learning technology field, I was developing into a leadership role which I was encouraged to do alongside my duties.
-I had applied for a learning technology manager position that came up in September 2016, which is something that I was aspiring and deeply committed to fulfilling.
-I was also building competence towards the role as I was carrying out those managerial duties and encouraged to do them.
-I even based the research of my masters dissertation on my Information Learning Technology (ILT) understandings and leadership of the role.
+I had applied for the learning technology manager position that came up in September 2016, which is something that I was aspiring and deeply committed to fulfilling.
+I was also building competence towards the role as I was carrying out some of the managerial duties and was encouraged to do them.
+I even based the research of my masters dissertation on my learning technology understandings and leadership of the role.
 Unfortunately I was unsuccessful as the role was offered to a teacher in another department.
 If I was successful I would have lead on the development and implementation of learning technology at the college and directed my successor and the Digital Learning Design apprentices.

 But all wasn't lost, I had brought some internal awards to the organisation and I celebrated lots of external recognition and praise for my efforts during my time in that position.
 I wanted to progress into Higher Education (HE) at some stage in my career.
 I also had a growing interest in working in the commercial sector to apply my knowledge and skills in a new context and environment.
 I'm a big believer in things happen for a reason and this is where I was meant to be heading.
 Like I once read, if you are rejected then you are simply being re-directed to better opportunities.
 I can continue to develop my creativity, as this is something that needs to be nurtured not stifled.
 However, I am still aspiring to be some sort of digital learning leader, my time just hasn't arrived yet.
 The adventure continues...